 2021 2020

-Expected annual dividend yield % %
+Expected annual dividend yield - %

-Expected volatility 49.1% 42.1 - 63.3%
+Expected volatility 49.1 % 42.1 - 63.3%

-Risk-free rate of return 0.1% 1.6 - 1.7%
+Risk-free rate of return 0.1 % 1.6 - 1.7%

 Expected option term (years) 0.2 0.8 - 4.4

 The expected term of the shares granted is determined based on the period of time the shares are expected to be outstanding.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.
 The expected volatility was based on the Company's capital structure and volatility of similar entities referred to as guideline companies.
 In determining similar entities, the Company considered industry, stage of life cycle, size and financial leverage.
 The dividend yield on the Company's shares is assumed to be zero as the Company has not historically paid dividends.
 The fair value of the underlying Company shares for the nine months ending September 30, 2021 was determined using an initial public offering scenario.
-The fair value of the underlying Scenario.
+The fair value of the underlying Company shares for the nine months ended September 30, 2020 was determined using a hybrid method consisting of an option pricing method and an initial public offering scenario.